October 19, 2019; revised #12 on September 28, 2020; April 3, 2021; Title revised December 30, 2021; August 29, 2022

 Nibbāna is near.

 - Aside from those who are anxious to see why it is not correct to say that it is “no-self,” either: At the end of the vipāka stage (at the step, “vedanā paccayā taṇhā“), a new phase of the sensory experience starts.
 That is the “kamma accumulation” stage.
-That new phase could last a long time if the mind is firmly attached to that ārammana.
+That new phase could last long if the mind is firmly attached to that ārammana.
 One may think about more ways of enjoying that ārammana, speak about it, and do things to pursue that ārammana.
 All those are saṅkhāra, and they lead to kamma viññāna via, “saṅkhāra paccayā viññāna.”

 - However, Chachakka sutta starts at the vipāka stage (with a sensory experience) and shows how one starts accumulating kamma ONLY IF one has saṅgati (if one has the corresponding “san gati“).
 See #2 above.
 That decision to “get attached” is made at the vottapana stage of a citta vithi.
 See, #15 of “Avyākata Paṭicca Samuppāda for Vipāka Viññāṇa.”